Are you hanging on a Dream

 The writer herself saw potential and wanted more from what she had produced.

-The moment she had been waiting for so long.
+The moment she had been waiting too long.

 One day she gets her mail and there it was a positive reply but with a Vanity publishing market.